Every Object Has A Ritual by Selena Kearney

 Featured in The Seattle Times, November 24, 2023

 Photographer Selena Kearney deftly pulls viewers into a complex dialogue through her series “Object / Ritual.”
-Over five years, she acquired, borrowed, and was given an array of costumes, masks, fanwear, and uniforms that referenced Native American regalia, and stereotypes of Indigenous culture.
+Over five years, she acquired, borrowed, and was given an array of costumes, masks, clothing, and sports fanwear that reference Native American regalia, and stereotypes of Indigenous culture.

-Photographing each in an isolated black box format, Kearney summoned her own pained curiosity, while through this visual choice also offering rebuke to how sacred artifacts from Indigenous cultures have been similarly displayed as trophies in many settler museums and cultural institutions.
-In Kearney’s photographs, the cheap materiality of most of the objects draws greater attention to the exaggerated associations they make under the guise of representing the homogenized “Indian.”
+Photographing each in an isolated black box format, Kearney summoned her own pained curiosity, while through this visual choice offered rebuke to how sacred artifacts from Indigenous cultures have been similarly displayed as trophies in many museums and cultural institutions.
+In Kearney’s photographs, the cheap materiality of most of the objects draws attention to exaggerated associations under the guise of representing the homogenized “Indian.”

-Every Object Has A Ritual will be presented in a board format commonly associated with children’s picture books, demonstrating in its physicality how cultural harm has been perpetrated in seemingly innocuous ways.
-Publication of this series pushes against the ongoing use of Indigenous mascots to represent national and regional sports teams, and against the sanitized language that has been developed and eagerly embraced by mainstream settler culture to minimize the violent and manipulative histories experienced by First Nations in the formation of what is now the United States.
+Every Object Has A Ritual is presented in a format commonly associated with children’s picture books, demonstrating in its physicality how cultural harm has been perpetrated in seemingly innocuous ways.
+Publication of this series pushes against the ongoing use of Indigenous mascots to represent national and regional sports teams, and against the sanitized language that has been eagerly embraced by mainstream settler culture to minimize the violent and manipulative histories experienced by First Nations in the formation of what is now the United States.

-Kearney holds a Certificate in Fine Art Photography from Photographic Center Northwest, and is a candidate for a Bachelor of Liberal Arts from Evergreen State College.
-She is the skipper for the elder-led canoe family from Suquamish, Spirit of the Raven, and works and lives in Seattle, Washington.
+Kearney holds a Certificate in Fine Art Photography from Photographic Center Northwest, a Bachelor of Liberal Arts from Evergreen State College, and is pursuing her MFA at the School of the Art Institute of Chicago.
+She was the skipper for the elder-led canoe family from Suquamish, Spirit of the Raven.